 - Our primitive ancestors developed natural addictions to the deficiency needs they shared with chimpanzees, then passed the addictions down to descendents.

-- Recent ancestors added unnatural addictions to dopamine triggering drugs, gambling, diversions, ideologies, belief systems, and money.
+- Recent ancestors added unnatural addictions to dopamine-triggering drugs, gambling, diversions, ideologies, belief systems, and money.

 Like our predecessors, we rely on clever charades to artificially boost esteem / trigger dopamine by pretending we care about high-minded ideals.
-Meanwhile, an honest look suggests most of us are doggedly committed to a less lofty pursuit (protecting and triggering dopamine flow).
+Meanwhile, an honest look suggests most of us are doggedly committed to a less lofty pursuit (maintaining dopamine flow).
 Examples include safety addicts denying fears, approval addicts panicking at the slightest hint of rejection, and esteem addicts getting rattled by real and imagined threats to status.

 To make matters worser, addicts are traumatized by the stress provoking thought of having to forgo seductive dopamine triggers that include the pain of dopamine-induced withdrawal.

-At the slightest sense of dopamine withdrawal junkies inject, food addicts gorge, gamblers bet, safety addicts worship, power addicts scheme, money addicts cheat, approval addicts flock, esteem addicts flaunt, religion addicts damn, and all deny, deny, deny.
+At the slightest sense of dopamine withdrawal junkies inject, food addicts gorge, gamblers bet, safety addicts worship, power addicts scheme, money addicts cheat, approval addicts flock, esteem addicts flaunt, religion addicts damn, while all deny, deny, deny.

 The symptoms are the same for safety, power, attention, esteem, food, sex, gambling, money, religion, drug, and most other addicts: